 However, this is not exactly cutting-edge technology, so it may not be your best bet, especially if you have a relatively large team (more than 3 or 4 technicians) and want to stay ahead of the competition.

-How does a CMMS work in managing work orders?
+How does an IMMP work in managing work orders?

 This is how it all should work, at least in theory.
 Ultimately, regardless of your preferred method for organising and managing work orders, everything comes down to the people using it.
-A CMMS relies on the data you give it.
-If you and your team make good use of your CMMS, inserting all the necessary data to perform tasks and collect reliable data, it will work smoothly.
+A maintenance management platform relies on the data you give it.
+If you and your team make good use of your platform, inserting all the necessary data to perform tasks and collect reliable data, it will work smoothly.
 If not, it can be just as unreliable as any other method.
 To avoid this, we strongly suggest that you request help to train your employees during the onboarding phase.